A quantum algorithm for simulating non-sparse Hamiltonians: Data structure and quantum walk

 Then a sequence of conditional rotations is applied on each qubit of the second register to obtain the state as in Eq.~\eqref{eq:mapping-ds}.
-At each level of the binary tree $D_j$, a query to the data structure is made to load the data (stored in the tuple of each node) into a register in superpositions.
-Then the rotation angles will be determined by calculating the square root and trigonometric functions on the output of the query: this can be implemented with $O(b^{5/2})$ 1- and 2-qubit gates based on methods using Taylor series and long multiplication.
-Then the conditional rotation is applied by the circuit described in Lemma \ref{lemma:conditional-rotation}, and the gate complexity for the conditional rotation is $O(b)$.
-There are $n=\log(N)$ levels, so the gate complexity excluding the implementation of the oracle is $O(nb^{5/2})$.
-To obtain the quantum access to the classical data structure, a quantum addressing scheme is required.
-One addressing scheme described in \cite{giovannetti2008quantum} can be used.
+At level $\ell$ of the binary tree $D_j$, a query to the data structure is made to load the data $c$ (stored in the node) into a register in superposition, the rotation to perform is proportional to $\bigl(\sqrt{c}, \sqrt{(\pnorm{1}{H}-\sigma_j)/2^\ell}\bigr)$ (assuming at the root, $\ell = 0$, and for the leaves, $\ell = \log N$).
+Then the rotation angles will be determined by calculating the square root and trigonometric functions on the output of the query: this can be implemented with $O(b^{5/2})$ 1- and 2-qubit gates using simple techniques based on Taylor series and long multiplication as in~\cite{berry2015hamiltonian}, where the error is smaller than that caused by truncating to $b$ bits.
+Then the conditional rotation is applied by the circuit described in Lemma~\ref{lemma:conditional-rotation}, and the cost for the conditional rotation is $O(b)$.
+There are $n=\log(N)$ levels, so the cost excluding the implementation of the oracle is $O(nb^{5/2})$.
+To obtain quantum access to the classical data structure, a quantum addressing scheme is required.
+One addressing scheme described in~\cite{giovannetti2008quantum} can be used.
 Although the circuit size of this addressing scheme is $\widetilde{O}(N)$ for each $D_j$, its circuit depth is $O(n)$.
-Therefore, the time complexity (circuit depth) for preparing the state in Eq.~\eqref{eq:mapping-ds} is $O(nb^{5/2})$.
+Therefore, the time complexity (circuit depth) for preparing the state in Eq.~\eqref{eq:mapping-ds} is $O(n^2b^{5/2}\log n)$.